Retinol vs Bakuchiol: The Ultimate Skincare Showdown

 Final Thoughts

-The research comparing bakuchiol vs retinol head-to-head found bakuchiol to be comparable to retinol (this was at a 0.5% concentration for both ingredients).
+The current evidence comparing bakuchiol vs retinol head-to-head found bakuchiol to be comparable to retinol (this was at a 0.5% concentration for both ingredients).

 This makes it safe to assume you will see results regardless of which ingredient you choose.

 When it comes to chemical structure and function, bakuchiol is a meroterpene phenol.
 Even though the skin effects and visible results are comparable to retinol, the bakuchiol molecule is not similar.
-They are entirely different chemicals.
 The two both work on cells that produce collagen and melanin.
 The end result is similar, but the chemical structures are unrelated.
 This explains why the two have such different side effects.

 Everybody wants to know if bakuchiol is better than retinol.

-The current evidence only suggests bakuchiol is comparable - not better.
+The current evidence only suggests bakuchiol is comparable—not better.
 For some people, it's better (particularly people who can't or won't use retinol).
-Although the research supporting bakuchiol as an alternative is promising, we need larger and longer studies that are controlled and blinded to avoid bias.

 However, there are many other factors to consider when deciding what to use.
 Results matter, but not if the risks or side effects are too high.
 So many people can't tolerate retinol due to the skin barrier damage it causes.
 That is why we view retinol alternative regimens as important options.